 As a super simple example, you can see that my LinkedIn headline includes the phrase: “We’re hiring!”
 Obviously, I’m predominantly speaking to candidates here, because we’re hiring and I want to find exceptional people.
 But it’s also an added trust factor for companies that might want to buy our product – they can see we’re hiring, which shows we’re a growing business.

 There are other considerations here, too.
-Depending on your industry, there might be some specific terminology that would help you stand out – maybe a certification, or an award, or an accreditation.
+Depending on your industry, there might be some specific terminology that would help you stand out – maybe a sales certification, or an award, or an accreditation.